norjamton/jamesnorton.design/README.md

 # jamesnorton.design
 Public portfolio.
-Webflow to Firebase setup hosting set up.
+Webflow to Firebase hosting set up.

 Background: This repository is a version of the Webflow site located at https://jamesnorton-design-v3-0.webflow.io/ that's been customised for self-hosting.